 At £209, the Assos is not cheap, but, it is excellent fit and really top of the range skinsuit.
 I have tried one on and it is a good fit.
 It fits much better when you are actually in your time trial position, so a lot of thought has gone into the anatomical cut.
 There are little if any dimples of material which helps to improve aerodynamics.
 Fits bigger riders well too.
 Padding is good and again designed for time trials where you are often riding on the front of the saddle, which can get difficult over time.

-It has two small pockets in back, this is useful for long distance time trialling, but does slightly diminish aero performance.
-Overall, I would say this is more helpful than unhelpful for amateur cyclist.
+It has a small zipped pocked on the back, this is useful for long distance time trialling, but does slightly diminish aero performance.
+But, overall, I would say this is more helpful than unhelpful for amateur cyclist.

 The good thing about the Assos is that the styling is plain and simple.
 You can use it in Cycling Time trials (UK) because it doesn’t have sponsors on.

 A really tight, snug skinsuit.
 It’s hard to find anything tighter.

 - New dimpled leg endings to control boundary layer airflow

 - New race number flap